Fort Wayne Children's Zoo Home

 Camp Policies and Procedures

-Session 1 campers will enroll in three consecutive days of Kids for Nature Winter Camp
+Session 1 campers will enroll in two consecutive days of Kids for Nature Winter Camp

 Campers must be registered in the grade level in which they are enrolled in for the current school year.